Geoffysicist/PyTpt/README.md

-# Prof Stick's Mostly Good Python Project Template
+# Geoffysicists's Mostly Good Python Project Template

 A template which provides the structure for Python 3 projects enabling:
 * creation of modules